-36 The end of minimizing the instances in which one treats a person as a mere means is a time-neutral one-that is, one that is to be held always.
+37 The end of minimizing the instances in which one treats a person as a mere means is a time-neutral one-that is, one that is to be held always.
 It's just that, after the guilty agent has already treated the five as a mere means by planting bomb, the only way for him to minimize the instances in which he treats a person as a mere means is to refrain from treating the sixth person as a mere means by refraining from shooting him.

-37 Another sort of case that we might look at is one where the only way to prevent oneself from treating more numerous people as mere means in the future is to treat one person as a mere means now.
+38 Another sort of case that we might look at is one where the only way to prevent oneself from treating more numerous people as mere means in the future is to treat one person as a mere means now.
 The problem is that it's very difficult, if not impossible, to come up with such a case where all the instances of treating as mere means are equally free such that they are morally comparable.
-For discussions of this issue, see Sturgeon 1996 and Portmore 1998.
-There are also cases where if you were to refrain from treating X as a mere means today, you would then as a matter fact treat both Y and Z as mere means tomorrow, but you could refrain from treating X as a mere means today and then refrain from treating either Y or Z as mere means tomorrow.
+For discussions of this issue, see Sturgeon (1996) and Portmore (1998).
+There are also cases where if you were to refrain from treating X as a mere means today, you would then as a matter of fact treat both Y and Z as mere means tomorrow, but you could refrain from treating X as a mere means today and then refrain from treating either Y or Z as mere means tomorrow.
 In this sort of case, I think that you should refrain from treating X as a mere means today because this is entailed by your best option: treating none of X, Y, or Z as mere means.
-For more on this, see Portmore 2019.
+For more on this, see Portmore (2019).

-promise to Mark so that David can keep his promises to Bill and Frank.38 This makes sense only if we adopt Kantsequentialism and take agents to be obligated both to adopt the end of minimizing their own promise-breakings and to give this end priority over that of preventing others from breaking their promises.
-Thus, on Kantsequentialism, the rationale for why Joe is permitted to break his promise to Mark to prevent himself from breaking promises to Bill and Frank but is prohibited from breaking his promise to Mark to prevent David from breaking promises to Bill and Frank is, as Bernard Williams (1973, 93-100) has argued, that agents have a special responsibility for their own actions (and promises), a responsibility that they don't have for the actions (or promises) of others.
+Intuitively, it seems that Joe should break his promise to Mark so that he can keep his promises to Bill and Frank.
+Yet, when we consider the inter-agent analogue of this case, where Joe must decide whether to break his promise to Mark so that some other agent, David, can keep his promises to Bill and Frank, we get the opposite intuition: Joe should not break his promise to Mark so that David can keep his promises to Bill and Frank.39 This makes sense only if we adopt Kantsequentialism and take agents to be obligated both to adopt the end of minimizing their own promise-breakings and to give this end priority over that of preventing others from breaking their promises.
+Thus, on Kantsequentialism, the rationale for why Joe is permitted to break his promise to Mark to prevent himself from breaking promises to Bill and Frank but is prohibited from breaking his promise to Mark to prevent David from breaking promises to Bill and Frank is, as Williams (1973, 93-100) has argued, that agents have a special responsibility for their own actions (and promises), a responsibility that they don't have for the actions (or promises) of others.
 And this is clearly an agent-focused rationale.
-If, instead, we thought that the rationale was the victim-focused one that lies with the inviolability of persons, then we must instead hold (counterintuitively) that Joe is prohibited from breaking his promise to Mark even to prevent himself from having to break more promises in the future just as he is prohibited from doing so to prevent David from having to break more promises in the future.39
+If, instead, we thought that the rationale was the victim-focused one that lies with the inviolability of persons, then we must instead hold (counterintuitively) that Joe is prohibited from breaking his promise to Mark even to prevent himself from having to break more promises in the future just as he is prohibited from doing so to prevent David from having to break more promises in the future.40